ESIPFed/data-help-desk/docs/resources/data_and_software_resources.md

 Meeting Session on Connecting Informatics to Science Communities

-[NASA Giovanni system](https://www.youtube.com/watch?v=IcNYwA5X2i4): This short video demonstrates that the @NASA Giovanni system can now provide averages over several years using daily data variables and short time intervals.
+[NASA Giovanni system](https://www.youtube.com/watch?v=IcNYwA5X2i4): This short video demonstrates that the NASA Giovanni system can now provide averages over several years using daily data variables and short time intervals.
 It highlights examining spatial and temporal variability of recurring Earth system phenomena with the Giovanni Recurring Averages option for daily data variables.
 This video is related to the #DataHelpDesk at #AGU23.

 [YouTube channel for IRIS_EPO](https://www.youtube.com/c/IRISEarthquakeScience):
-This is the YouTube channel for @IRIS_EPO, which advances discovery, research, and education in seismology through a fantastic suite of videos.
+This is the YouTube channel for IRIS_EPO, which advances discovery, research, and education in seismology through a fantastic suite of videos.
 This is associated with #DataHelpDesk #AGU23.